 For our package guests, we provide a free shuttle to and from the airport.
-For other guests, we can arrange transportation to and from the San Jose airport for an $80 charge.
-Taxis from the airport generally charge approximately $100.
+For other guests, we can arrange transportation to and from the San Jose airport for a $100 charge each way.
+Taxis from the airport generally charge approximately $120.

 The drive from the airport is approximately one and a half to two hours, depending on traffic.
 For the guests using our shuttle, if other guests are arriving within the next 3 hours, we do request that the earlier arriving passenger wait with our driver for the other passenger/s to arrive.